-Each summer Mercer students have the opportunity intern with a variety of non-profit organizations located in Cape Town, South Africa.
-Mercer's South Africa Internship Program covers a wide range of interests such as HIV/AIDS education, clinics, schools, human rights organizations, children’s rights organizations, environmental organizations and also small business support organizations.
+Mercer students have the opportunity intern with a variety of non-profit organizations located in Cape Town, South Africa.
+Mercer's South Africa Internship Program covers a wide range of interests such as HIV/AIDS education, public health, education, human rights, children’s rights, environmental protection, and business.

 South Africa Internship Program